Metropolitan Chapter Bylaws

 · B. Committee members shall be appointed by the respective Committee Chairperson, subject to the approval of the President.

 Section 3.
 Term of Committee Appointments

 Committee Chairperson and member appointments shall expire June 30 of the Chapter year, or upon resignation or removal by the President and/or Chapter Board, as appropriate.

 Section 4.
 Committee Member Removal

-- B. The Membership Committee shall promote interest in the Chapter, and in the Association, and conduct an ongoing membership campaign.
+· B. The Membership Committee shall promote interest in the Chapter, and the Association, through General Membership meetings and social and networking events, through General Membership meetings and social and networking events, and conduct an ongoing membership campaign.
 When requested by the Association, the Chapter, through its Membership Committee, shall receive and forward applications for membership to the Association.

-- D. The Certification Committee shall assist the Chapter certification exam coordinator(s) in promoting ISACA’s certifications, examinations, and professional designations, and shall provide assistance in planning and conducting the Chapter’s exam review courses.
+· D. The Certification Committee shall promote ISACA’s certifications and certificates.
+Plan and conduct the Chapter’s exam review courses.

 Section 6.
 Special Committees

 Special Committees may be created, maintained, or removed as necessary by the Chapter Board as deemed appropriate.